 A large number of DEGs (differentially expressed gene) were identified; and several key pathways, including those for RNA transport, mRNA surveillance, secondary metabolite biosynthesis, and plant hormone signal transduction, and different cycles, including endopeptidase inhibitor action, serine-type endopeptidase inhibitor action, iron particle restricting, and electron transporter movement were distinguished as engaged with drought resistance(J. Zhang et al., 2017).

 To date, only 12 quantitative trait loci (QTLs) associated with drought stress have been discovered in O. rufipogon.
 Of these QTLs, qSDT12-2 on chromosome 12 proved to be the most important quantitative trait locus associated with drought stress in O. rufipogon.
-A number of populations such as BILs, NILs, RILs, and CSSLs have already been developed from crosses between O. rufipogon and O. sativa as a pre-breeding resource (Luo et al., 2019).
+Several populations such as BILs, NILs, RILs, and CSSLs have already been developed from crosses between O. rufipogon and O. sativa as a pre-breeding resource (Luo et al., 2019).
 Leaf extension was particularly sensitive to stress in the O. rufipogon accession Nagesa18, dropping by 30% relative to the control after only 4 days without water, and by 60% after 10 d.
-Accessions of O. longistaminata (SL313-13, WOL2-2) one accession of O. rufipogon (Ulanpur18) and some upland-rice varieties maintained extension rates of 60– 70% of the control up to 6 days of water exclusion (Liu, Lafitte and Guan, 2004).
-Scientists at Punjab Agriculture University, has already initiated the.
-The transfer of drought tolerance from the identified O.rufipogon (IRGC 89006, IRGC 106433) and O. longistaminata (IRGC92619A) accessions to elite rice cultivars PR121 and PR122 (Neelam et al., 2018).
+Accessions of O. Longis Aminata (SL313-13, WOL2-2) one accession of O. rufipogon (Ulanpur18) and some upland-rice varieties maintained extension rates of 60– 70% of the control up to 6 days of water exclusion (Liu, Lafitte and Guan, 2004).
+Scientists at Punjab Agriculture University have already initiated the.
+The transfer of drought tolerance from the identified O.rufipogon (IRGC 89006, IRGC 106433) and O. long staminate (IRGC92619A) accessions to elite rice cultivars PR121 and PR122 (Neelam et al., 2018).

 Oryza meridionalis is an AA genome species cultivated in Northern Australia.
-By Phylogenetic analysis we can conclude that this is the most distant of the of the AA genome species from cultivated rice (Oryza sativa).
+By Phylogenetic analysis, we can conclude that this is the most distant of the AA genome species from cultivated rice (Oryza sativa).
 This makes this wild species a crucible heritable resource for rice improvement.
-Research studies claimed that after 4 hour of heat, Leaf Expansion Rate (LER) of O.sativa was halved but leaf growth wasn't at all affected in O.meridionalis (Thanh et al., 2006)..
-Heat continued for 24 hour at 45oC caused a 91% drop in the LER of O. sativa but only a 47% decline in O.meridionalis.
-Numerous papers claim that the proteins associated with the dark reaction of photosynthesis increases during the case of heat stress.
-The large isoform of Rubisco activase (RCAI) increased in relative abundance more than any other protein, while the small isoform of Rubisco activase (RCAII) was found in multiple spots that both increased.
+Research studies claimed that after 4 hours of heat, the Leaf Expansion Rate (LER) of O.sativa was halved but leaf growth wasn't at all affected in O.meridionalis (Thanh et al., 2006)..
+Heat continued for 24 hours at 45oC causing a 91% drop in the LER of O. sativa but only a 47% decline in O.meridionalis.
+Numerous papers claim that the proteins associated with the dark reaction of photosynthesis increase during the case of heat stress.
+The large isoform of Rubisco actives (RCAI) increased in relative abundance more than any other protein, while the small isoform of Rubisco actives (RCAII) was found in multiple spots that both increased.

 If appropriate screening methods can be found to identify such alleles, rice breeders may be able to access the genetic variability for useful traits in perennial wild relatives of rice, and incorporate valuable traits into cultivated varieties.